 The GNGB is a partnership unlike any other in the UK, made up of Norfolk County Council, Norwich City Council, South Norfolk District Council, Broadland District Council, and the New Anglia Local Enterprise Partnership.
 It was established after the partners signed a City Deal with Government in 2013.
 We have chosen to work together to accelerate the delivery of infrastructure within the wider Greater Norwich area, because we understand the benefits that can be achieved by looking beyond individual administrative boundaries.

 Since the establishment of the GNGB in 2014, our partnership working practices have been considered an exemplary model of working, particularly the pooling arrangements of Community Infrastructure Levy (CIL) within the Infrastructure Investment Fund (IIF).
 The Planning Advisory Service has cited the partnership as “pursuing ambitious growth agendas under strong strategic leadership through cross boundary collaboration”.
 The GNGB won the partnership working category at the 2020 National Planning Awards, an accolade which celebrates this unique working arrangement.

-Since 2014 the partnership has allocated £29m of IIF funding, and £46m of CIL supported borrowing has levered in at least an additional £240m to deliver infrastructure projects in Greater Norwich.
+Since 2014 the partnership has allocated approximately £39m of IIF funding, and £54.5m of CIL supported borrowing which has helped lever in at least an additional £294m of match funding to deliver infrastructure projects across the Greater Norwich area.